 A comfortable pair of sneakers or hiking boots

 Take a good pair of sneakers or shoes for the game drives and pack in a pair of flip flops or sandals for downtime around the lodge.
-If you plan on doing a walking safari or a hiking tour up Table Mountain or to the Drakensberg, pack in a pair of thick socks and heavy-duty hiking books.
+If you plan on doing a hike during your vacation, such as a hiking tour up Table Mountain or to the Drakensberg, pack in a pair of thick socks and heavy-duty hiking books that can also, if required, double up as walking safari shoes.

 A wide-brimmed hat